Daniel5452/Psuedo-Label-Optimization/README.md

 Please note that to run this loop, `manual_corrections` must be `False`

 ---
+### Future Work

+#### 1. COCO Export JSON Preprocessing
+The pipeline currently applies several fixes to OneDL's COCO export format in `_export_to_cvat()` to ensure CVAT compatibility:

+- **Category ID normalization**: Adjusts category IDs to start from 1 instead of 0
+- **Image ID sequential mapping**: Ensures image IDs are sequential and start from 1
+- **File path sanitization**: Strips directory paths to use only filenames
+- **Annotation field cleanup**: Removes problematic fields like `score` and ensures required fields like `iscrowd` and `area`
+- **Missing metadata addition**: Adds required `info` and `licenses` sections

+**Recommendation**: These adjustments should ideally be integrated into OneDL's `export_coco()` function itself.
+If OneDL updates their COCO export format, the manual correction workflow may break and require updates to the preprocessing logic.

+#### 2. State Recovery & Kernel Interruptions
+The pipeline includes auto-recovery mechanisms for kernel restarts, but excessive interruptions may cause:

+- **Status tracking inconsistencies** between database and actual dataset states
+- **Incomplete dataset uploads** that require manual cleanup
+- **Recovery logic confusion** when iterations are partially completed

+**Recommendation**: Minimize kernel restarts during active iterations.
+If frequent interruptions occur, consider adding more robust state validation checks and dataset existence verification during recovery.

+---
 ## Acknowledgments

 - OneDL access required for dataset management and model training